RADIANCE-HTN & RADIANCE-II Clinical Studies

 The Paradise Renal Denervation System is a minimally invasive procedure to treat overactive nerves leading to the kidney.
-The treatment involves a small incision made in the groin; a small flexible catheter is then inserted, and placed in the artery supplying the kidney.
+The treatment involves a small incision made in the upper thigh.
+A small flexible catheter is then inserted and placed in the artery supplying the kidney.
 Ultrasound energy (sound waves) is delivered to the tissue surrounding the artery for several seconds.
 The ultrasound energy generates heat to decrease the over-activity of the nerves leading to the kidney.
 Both kidneys are treated.
 Following treatment, the device is removed.

 The Radiance HTN Clinical Study

-The RADIANCE-HTN Clinical study is a randomized, controlled study to provide additional information about the Paradise Renal Denervation System intended to treat high blood pressure.
-The study is designed to evaluate the Paradise Renal Denervation System, both in patients currently uncontrolled on three or more blood pressure medications (termed “resistant hypertension”) and in participants taking two or fewer blood pressure medications to manage their blood pressure.
-In the study, half the participants will receive the ultrasound therapy and half the patients will receive a “sham” therapy (no ultrasound treatment).
+The RADIANCE-HTN clinical study is a randomized, controlled study to provide additional information about the Paradise Renal Denervation System intended to treat high blood pressure.
+The study is designed to evaluate the Paradise Renal Denervation System in patients currently uncontrolled on three or more blood pressure medications.
+These patients are referred to as the “TRIO cohort.”
+In the study, half the participants will receive the ultrasound therapy and half the patients will receive a “sham” therapy (control group that does not receive ultrasound treatment).

 Participants will not be told which group they are in.
-Participants receiving the “sham” procedure may have the opportunity to have the therapy at a later time.
+Participants in the control group may have the opportunity to have the therapy at a later time.

 The Paradise Renal Denervation Catheter within the artery.
 The red circle represents the heat generated from the ultrasound energy within the artery.
 The blue circle represents active cooling from circulating water within the Paradise Catheter, to protect the artery from heat.